WalterNadalin/ParallelMatrixMultiplication/README.md

 ### Execution
 ---
 The executable will generate two $n\times n$ matrices with random entries and multiply them.
-To **run**, for example with 3 processes using $16\times 16$ matrices, it is possible to use the command
+To **run**, for example with 3 processes using $16\times 16$ matrices, it is possible either to use the command
 ```bash
 mpirun -np 3 ./multiplication.x 16
 ```